vishk23/moses/Reports/Data Analytics/Active_Customer_Dashboard_Proto/docs/project-notes.md

 Objective:
 Create a PowerBI prototype of the Qlik account dashboard.
 Create PoC, integrate with the data model we are developing.

+Progress:
+- [x] Model the data for dashboard
+- [x] Build PowerBI dashboard with account level data
+- [x] Work in Portfolio metrics and set up so slicers/filters work
+- [ ] Fix data model with balance in dimension table

 # 2025-09-16 (CD)
 Build out first part of this today.
 Data model integrates nicely with this.